Get My Top 25 Viral Recipes!

 Instructions

 • Slice cucumbers and onions thinly.
-Whisk together vinegar, sugar, salt and pepper in a small bowl and pour over cucumbers and onions.
+Whisk together vinegar, water, sugar, salt and pepper in a small bowl and pour over cucumbers and onions.

 • Chill in the fridge for about an hour before serving.
 Store refrigerator pickled in covered bowl or jar with a lid in the fridge for up to a week.